-My research focuses on problems in programming languages, networks, and security.
-Some topics of interest include semantics, type systems, bidirectional languages, provenance, data synchronization, and mechanized proof.
-Recently I have also been working on domain-specific languages for networks.
+My research uses ideas from programming languages to solve problems in networking, databases, and security.
+Some specific topics of interest include language design, semantics, type systems, and mechanized proof.
+Recently I’ve been spending most of my time thinking about how to design better languages and tools for computer networks.

 - [09/2023] LeArning Network CybER agents (LANCER) grant from DARPA.

 - [6/2023] Robin Milner Young Researcher Award from ACM SIGPLAN.

 - [6/2023] Formal Abstractions for Packet Scheduling accepted to OOPSLA.

 - [5/2023] P4Testgen: An Extensible Test Oracle for P4-16 accepted to SIGCOMM.